Theobald Wolfe Tone, a native of Dublin, went on to become the leader of the 1798 Irish Rebellion.

 However, before he could be hanged, Tone’s neck was slit either by a suicide attempt or at the hands of British soldiers, it remains unclear.
 The revolutionary died on November 19, 1798, and is buried in Bodenstown, Co Kildare.

-Below, is a look at Tone's early life courtesy of FindMyPast.
+Below, is a look at Wolfe Tone's early life, courtesy of FindMyPast.

 There's an extraordinary love story hidden in the pages of one of Findmypast’s new Irish record sets, the Dublin Registers and Records collection.
 A story about passion, loyalty and patriotic sacrifice for one of Ireland's most memorable heroes.